 The HomePod mini is a smaller companion to the original HomePod speaker.
 Measuring around half the size of the HomePod, the smaller model offers a spherical design and computational audio for $99.
+Choose one of 5 colors including Orange, Blue, and Yellow.

 ● Smaller than HomePod